1

 Performance Improvement Consultants work closely with client stakeholders to understand their business processes, identify inefficiencies, and set measurable goals.
 They often facilitate workshops, conduct interviews, and lead data analysis sessions with both client and internal project teams.
 Collaboration is key; consultants coordinate with subject matter experts, change management specialists, and executives to design and implement tailored solutions.
 Regular communication and feedback loops help ensure that recommendations are practical and aligned with client objectives, leading to sustainable improvements.

-How much does a performance consultant make?
+What does a performance consultant do?

 What does a performance improvement consultant do?